 Signs of Cocaine Overdose

+Cocaine is especially dangerous because it’s easy to overdose on the drug.
+When too much cocaine enters the body, it can cause a heart attack or stroke.
 Cocaine overdose can happen if you use a toxic amount of the substance.
-The amount that is actually toxic can vary from one person to another, and when a person overdoses on cocaine, it is often unintentional.
-Overdose can occur the very first time you use it or it can happen after you have been using it for months or years.
+The amount that is toxic can vary from one person to another, Overdose can occur the very first time you use it, or it can happen after you have been using it for months or years.
 Signs of cocaine overdose include:

 - Irregular heartbeat